Interpreto: An Explainability Library for Transformers: Acknowledgments

 \section{Acknowledgments}

-This work was carried out within the DEEL \footnote{\url{https://www.deel.ai/}} and FOR\footnote{\url{https://www.irt-saintexupery.com/fr/for-program/}} projects, which is part of IRT Saint Exupéry and the ANITI AI cluster.
-The authors acknowledge the financial support from DEEL's Industrial and Academic Members and the France 2030 program – Grant agreements n°ANR-10-AIRT-01 and n°ANR-23-IACL-0002.
+Our work has benefited from the AI Cluster ANITI and the research programs DEEL\footnote{\url{https://www.deel.ai/}} and FOR\footnote{\url{https://www.irt-saintexupery.com/for-program/}}.
+ANITI is funded by the France 2030 program under the Grant agreement n°ANR-23-IACL-0002.
+DEEL and FOR are integrative programs of the AI Cluster ANITI, designed and operated jointly with IRT Saint Exupéry, with the financial support from its industrial and academic partners and the France 2030 program under the Grant agreement n°ANR-10-AIRT-01.